 What Should You Do?

 You don’t have to wait until you are arrested by an officer when you find out a bench warrant has been issued against you.
 Most individuals are well aware they will be issued a bench warrant because they have failed to appear in court as ordered.
 However, many people think they won’t be found so they continue to hide.
 Unfortunately, with all the available resources today, it is nearly impossible to escape a bench warrant, primarily because the arresting officer doesn’t necessarily need another reason to speak with you.
 If they know who you are, they can make an arrest with this type of warrant.
-Therefore, your best course of action if you find yourself in this situation is to contact a criminal defense lawyer and determine your next course of action so you can get the best possible outcome from your case.
+Therefore, your best course of action if you find yourself in this situation is to contact a lawyer and determine your next course of action so you can get the best possible outcome from your case.

 Most people think of warrants for your arrest that relate to a crime that has been committed, but this isn’t the only purpose of these documents.
 If you have a scheduled court appearance and you fail to appear, you could be facing additional charges, which may include the issuance of a bench warrant that allows law enforcement to bring you in.
 They will be able to put you under arrest and bring you in immediately without needing another reason, which will put you in front of a judicial officer so your case can be heard.
 This will ensure you face the judge for the original charges and face the consequences of wasting the courts time previously.